 Don’t get me wrong… I’m not trying to slam the city government’s efforts.
 The problem is that at the same time they were producing wonderfully designed brochures to promote other areas of development within the city.
 Cutting-edge design & attention to detail was what I’d come to expect.
 So for the most-visited tourist site in Buenos Aires, I expected something much better than what was produced.

 Only a few months before this map was issued, I began my walking tours in Buenos Aires.
 One of the walks offered was of the Recoleta neighborhood, & we ended with a quick stroll through the cemetery.
-I wasn’t sure if the tours would be successful, but I was certain that something better could be offered to promote Recoleta Cemetery.
+I wasn’t sure if the tours would be successful, but I was certain that Recoleta Cemetery could be better promoted.